DataONEorg/dataone-web/content/webinars/content-based-identifiers-for-iterative-forecasts-a-proposal.md

 short_abstract = "Iterative forecasts pose particular challenges for archival data storage and retrieval.
-Content-based identifiers provide a convenient way to consistently identify input and outputs and associated scripts and in this webinar I will illustrate an example iterative forecasting workflow, including some newly developed R packages." slides = "" slug = "iterative-forecasts" speakers = [] status = "upcoming" tags = [] title = "Content-based Identifiers for Iterative Forecasts: a proposal" vimeoID = nil webinar_datetime = 2020-10-13T16:00:00Z
+Content-based identifiers provide a convenient way to consistently identify input and outputs and associated scripts and in this webinar I will illustrate an example iterative forecasting workflow, including some newly developed R packages." slides = "" slug = "iterative-forecasts" speakers = ["people/boettiger.md"] status = "upcoming" tags = [] title = "Content-based Identifiers for Iterative Forecasts: A Proposal" vimeoID = nil webinar_datetime = 2020-10-13T16:00:00Z